Actions Speak Louder Than Words: Idiom Meaning, Origin, and Examples

 “Saying is a different thing from doing.”

-In summary, the modern form of the phrase actions speak louder than words is a over 280 years old, at least.
+In summary, the modern form of the phrase ‘actions speak louder than words‘ is a over 280 years old, at least.
 However, the idea behind the phrase—that actions are more significant than words—is much more ancient.

-• Jim is finding it difficult to spend time with his family because his schedule is so busy.
-After talking things over with his wife, he agreed to fix this problem, but so far nothing has changed.
-So his wife said: “If you really plan on spending more time with us, well, actions speak louder than words.”
+1. Jim was so busy that he had difficulty finding time to spend with his family.
+After talking about it his with wife, he agreed to fix this problem, but so far nothing has changed.
+So his wife said, “Actions speak louder than words.
+If you really plan on spending more time with us, then show us.”